FreezeWarp/JavaScript-ID3-Reader/README.md

 JavaScript ID3 Reader
 =====================

+Note: This fork is still being developed.
+Do not use it yet, please.

 This library attempts to parse ID3 tag data in music files using Javascript.

 * It library was originally made by Jacob Seidelin using ID3v1 for demo'ing his BinaryAjax library [http://www.nihilogic.dk/labs/id3/].
 * It was then extended by António Afonso to include the ID3v2 tag specification [http://www.id3.org/id3v2.4.0-structure], while he was working at Opera Software, in the context of the Unite Media Player application which was developed using server side JavaScript.
 * Joshua Kifer implemented the tag reader for the QuickTime metadata information found in aac files.
 * A new BufferedBinaryFile was created that extends BinaryFile in a way that only required data will be downloaded from the server.
 This makes it possible to read tag structures such as the Quicktime metadata without having to download the entire file as it was happening in previous versions of this library.

-Finally, the current version includes modifications by Joseph T. Parsons.
+* Finally, the current version includes modifications by Joseph T. Parsons.

 Fork Changes
 -------------------
-This fork has implemented the following features:
+The following changes have been made in this fork:
 * Replace the callback function with events.
+* Remove platform-specific code from modules (that should be included in a compatibility later, at least for this fork, since it reduces maintainability costs).

 Additional plans include:
-* Remove platform-specific code from modules (that should be included in a compatibility later, at least for this fork, since it reduces maintainability costs).
-* Optimise the Performance of the Binary Functions
+* Binary function optimisation.
 * FLAC support (...somehow I'll figure that out).
 * MP4 support (just ID3, but will need to be tested)

-On the other hand, this fork specifically wishes to keep certain adventageous features:
+The following existing features will not be changed:
 * The modularity of the ID3 library will be kept and, hopefully, extended.
+* ID3v1, ID3v2.2, ID3v2.3 support
+* Upload and AJAX helpers.

 Other Work
 ---------------------